curlew-knotwork/djembe/README.md

 ## 5. INTERMEDIATE PATTERNS

 ### [ 1 ] Sinte (4/4 - Gatekeeper Syncopation)
-**Master's Note:** The slaps are the "question," the tones are the "answer."
+**Note:** The slaps are the "question," the tones are the "answer."

 | Beat | 1 | e | & | a | 2 | e | & | a | 3 | e | & | a | 4 | e | & | a |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |